 6. Landmark Restaurant

-The hardest part of yum cha is knowing which of the dishes to start with!
-You can’t go wrong with the following selection: shark fin, the peanut and pork, garlic chives and the steamed beef Siu Mai (opened dumpling) – and the prawn dumpling noodle soup makes for an incredible starter dish.
+The hardest part of yum cha is knowing which of the dishes to start with.
+You can’t go wrong with the following selection: shark fin, peanut and pork, garlic chives, and steamed beef Siu Mai (opened dumpling) – and the prawn dumpling noodle soup makes for an incredible starter dish.

 8. Little Red Dumpling

-All Little Red Dumpling locations pride themselves on preparing their dumplings in house daily, using only locally sourced ingredients.
-The menu is broken up into categories of ‘start’, ‘dumplings’, ‘not dumplings’ and ‘finish’.
-While you can obviously branch out and order something from under the ‘not dumplings’ section, it would be remiss of us not to steer you towards the lamb coriander, crab roe and rainbow dumpling selection.
+The menu is broken up into categories of ‘start’, ‘dumplings’, ‘not dumplings’, and ‘finish’ to keep it simple.
+While you can obviously branch out and order something from under the ‘not dumplings’ section, it would be remiss of us not to steer you towards the lamb coriander, crab roe, and rainbow dumpling selection.

 Where: Locations in Brisbane CBD, Toowong, West End, Newmarket, Toombul, Springwood, Sunnybank, Cannon Hill, Victoria Point, and Carseldine.